Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Introduction

-This paper addresses the primary limitation of current RHEM formulations by incorporating recent advancements from the REM literature, particularly regarding \textit{time-varying effects} (TVE) and \textit{non-linear effects} (NLE).
-However, our contribution goes beyond a straightforward adaptation of TVE and NLE to the context of relational hyper event modeling.
+This paper addresses the primary limitation of current RHEM formulations by incorporating recent advancements from the REM literature, particularly regarding \textit{time-varying effects} (TVEs) and \textit{non-linear effects} (NLEs).
+However, our contribution goes beyond a straightforward adaptation of TVEs and NLEs to the context of relational hyper event modeling.
 We introduce a novel framework that enables effects to be \textit{jointly time-varying and non-linear} .
 This is accomplished through the use of \textit{tensor product bases} , which allow for the construction of smooth functions involving multiple covariates simultaneously \citep{wood2017generalized}.
 As a result, the proposed method supports the representation of a smooth interaction term, defined on the Cartesian product of time and the covariate of interest.